Davey782/Davey782/README.md

 ## 🌟 About Me

-- 🌱 I’m currently learning Basics of cybersecurity.
+- 🌱 I am currently focusing on cybersecurity
-- 🔨 I enjoy building web pages.
+- 🔨 I enjoy discovering new hacking tools
-- 🎯 My goal: Become a frontend web developer by 2027.
-Then move on to becoming a cybersecurity specialist
+- 🎯 My goal: Become a penetration tester

 <p align="center">
   ✨ Thank you for visiting my profile! ✨